UCKalyan/HealthCareFraudDetection/docs/Healthcare_FraudGuard_Documentation_v2.md

 ### 5.1 Input Data Source Relationships

-The system ingests three primary Medicare datasets.
+The system ingests four primary Medicare datasets.
 These datasets are related via the **National Provider Identifier (NPI)**, which serves as the primary key for entity resolution.

 ```mermaid
 erDiagram